 - watch koalas from a distance.

 If you have more than 0.5 hectares of land that can be created or protected, you can join the Wildlife Conservation Partnerships Program and receive assistance in re-establishing and protecting koala habitat.
-You can volunteer with your local Habitat Brisbane bushcare or catchment group, and you can visit an environment centre in greater Brisbane to learn more about koalas and how you can protect them.
+You can also volunteer with your local Habitat Brisbane bushcare or catchment group, or you can visit an environment centre in greater Brisbane to learn more about koalas and how you can protect them.

 For more information about koalas in Brisbane and Council's initiatives, phone Council on 07 3403 8888.